 Then, discuss each element separately so you can make quality-informed decisions before purchasing any gear.

-What You Need to Know About The Big Three
+What You MUST Know About Your Big Three Backpacking Gear

 Overall, these items are the key to your base weight.
 If any of these go heavier, the rest of your gear has to compensate for it.
 But don’t let this scare you.